GrosvenorTechnology/OemAccessApi/documentation/API/PostEvent.md

 # Post Event

-When an event occurs on the controller (i.e. Valid Access) the event is posted as a standardised event in the form of a JSON payload to this endpoint.
+When an event occurs on a controller (i.e. Valid Access) the event is posted as a standardised event as a JSON payload to this endpoint.

 Events in the OEM-Access controller are raised in response to any of three sources: